Pesto tuna pasta is the perfect quick and easy weeknight meal.

 Some other great vegan (dairy free) versions are from ROI and Compagnia Sanremo.
 You will notice that these can be quite pricy, so making your own or buying from Trader Joe’s is going to be the best for your budget.

-What are other homemade pesto recipes to use
+Other homemade pesto recipes

 This tuna pesto pasta recipe is great as leftovers for lunch or dinner the next day!
 You can store leftovers in a well-sealed container for up to 3 days.